fardeen-ahmed/Bug-bounty-Writeups/README.md

 ## Broken Access Control

+<a href="https://hx01.me/Abusing_Data_Protection_Laws_For_D0xing_and_Account_Takeovers.pdf">-Hx01 Abusing Data Protection Laws For D0xing & Account Takeovers</a>

+<a href="http://ysamm.com/?p=606">-Access employees files in internal CDNs/ Access users modified/deleted content.($12500)</a>

+<a href="https://vijetareigns.medium.com/forced-browsing-to-access-admin-panel-214a7defa2a5">-Forced Browsing to Access Admin Panel</a>

+<a href="https://medium.com/@botami143/i-found-idor-vulnerability-at-microsoft-subdomain-b89b8777bf8d">-I found IDOR Vulnerability at Microsoft Subdomain</a>

+<a href="https://medium.com/@gonzalocarrascosec/fuzzing-idor-admin-takeover-5343bb8f436e">-Fuzzing + IDOR = Admin TakeOver</a>

 ## Cryptographic Issues / Bugs

 ## Injection Issues / Bugs

+<a href="https://portswigger.net/research/finding-dom-polyglot-xss-in-paypal-the-easy-way">Finding DOM Polyglot XSS in PayPal the Easy Way </a>

+<a href="https://lethanhphuc-pk.medium.com/bugbounty-xss-with-markdown-exploit-fix-on-opensource-1baecebe9645">-XSS with Markdown — Exploit & Fix on OpenSource</a>

 ## Insecure Design

+<a href="https://ahmed8magdy.medium.com/file-upload-to-rce-538bb4128062">-File Upload to RCE</a>

+<a href="https://medium.com/@bxmbn/how-i-made-15-000-by-hacking-caching-servers-part-1-5541712a61c3">-How I Made $16,500 Hacking CDN Caching Servers — Part 1</a>

+<a href="https://medium.com/@bxmbn/how-i-made-16-500-hacking-cdn-caching-servers-part-2-4995ece4c6e6">-How I Made $16,500 Hacking CDN Caching Servers — Part 2</a>

+<a href="https://medium.com/@bxmbn/how-i-made-16-500-hacking-cdn-caching-servers-part-3-91f9d836e046">-How I Made $16,500 Hacking CDN Caching Servers — Part 3</a>

 ## Security Misconfiguration

 <a ref="https://medium.com/@moSec/how-i-hacked-thousand-of-subdomains-6aa43b92282c">-How I hacked thousand of subdomains</a>

 <a href="https://github.com/WeAreCloudar/s3-account-search">-S3 Account Search</a>

+<a href="https://xcheater.medium.com/all-about-csrf-flaw-7d525be39587">-All About CSRF Flaw</a>

+<a href="https://systemweakness.com/common-nginx-misconfiguration-leads-to-path-traversal-d58701e997bc">-Common Nginx Misconfiguration leads to Path Traversal</a>

+<a href="https://blog.oversecured.com/Android-Exploring-vulnerabilities-in-WebResourceResponse/">-How to exploit insecure WebResourceResponse configurations + an example vulnerability in Amazon apps</a>

+<a href="https://hackerone.com/reports/1104874">-Basecamp disclosed on HackerOne: Insecure Bundler configuration</a>

+<a href="https://notifybugme.medium.com/exploiting-s3-bucket-with-path-folder-to-access-pii-info-of-a-bank-91d8563cb45">-Exploiting S3 bucket with path folder to Access PII info of A BANK</a>